The Problem with Biodegradability

 - Disposable Diapers: 550 years

-- Plastic drinking bottles: hundreds of years (they consist of polyethylene terephthalate (PET) which is made from petroleum that doesn’t break down)
+- Plastic drinking bottles: hundreds of years (they consist of polyethylene terephthalate (PET))

 - Plastic milk jug: 500 years

 - Glass: 1-2 million years (but if recycled, it can be reused within 6 weeks)